Hannah-Ashna/DuckyScripts/README.md

 ### My Notes:
 My laptop uses the _English - US Keyboard_ setting and hence, some of my duckyscripts may not work on other laptops that use a different language setting for their keyboard.

 This is an interesting 'flaw' in the rubber ducky as anyone with a keyboard that uses a language setting that isn't popular/similar to the English - US Keyboard might be able to escape unharmed as the ducky tries to run it's script with the wrong keys.
-However, if one knows your target well enough you can customise your scripts accordingly.
+However, if you know your target well enough you can customise your scripts accordingly.